vedgy/VenturousCore/README.md

 It can also be used by command-line-interface playback manager.
 This library depends on QtCore library.
 Both Qt4 and Qt5 are supported.
-It also depends on vedgTools/CMakeModules, vedgTools/TemplateUtilities and vedgTools/QtCoreUtilities libraries, which are present as a submodules in this git repository (in `modules` directory).
+It also depends on vedgTools/CMakeModules, vedgTools/TemplateUtilities and vedgTools/QtCoreUtilities libraries, which are present as submodules in this git repository (in `modules` directory).

 ## License